 |Sections in question paper||(Part A, B and C) each containing 50, 100, 150 MCQs|

-The NEET PG admit card 2019 was released by the National Board of Examinations (NBE) on December 30, 2018.
-The NEET PG 2019 admit card was available only in the online mode.
-The admit card of NEET PG 2019 was issued to the aspirants who have successfully completed the process of registration.
-Candidates could download the NEET PG 2019 admit card from the official link by entering their user ID and password.
-Upon downloading the admit card of NEET PG 2019, candidates are required to affix a recent passport sized photograph on the admit card.
+The NEET PG admit card 2020 was released by the National Board of Examinations (NBE) on December 31, 2019.
+The NEET PG 2020 hall ticket was available only in the online mode.
+The admit card of NEET PG 2020 had been downloaded by the aspirants who had successfully completed the process of registration.
+Candidates had downloaded the NEET PG admit card from the official link by entering their user ID and password until January 5, 2020.
+Upon downloading the admit card of NEET PG 2020, candidates were required to affix a recent passport-sized photograph on the admit card.

 Documents to carry to the exam hall